rdf-pipeline/team-docs/Installation.md

 ```

-If your shell found the executables you expected and you got versions you expected, let's run an empty NoFlo graph.
-Run the noflo-ui and noflo-nodejs from the noflo-rdf-components repository:
+If your shell found the executables and version of node we expected, let's run an empty NoFlo graph.

+Run noflo-ui and noflo-nodejs from within the noflo-rdf-components directory:

 ```bash
 # enter the directory for the repository containing all our custom components